 Non-High Need (students who did not receive a Federal Pell Grant in Spring 2020): $500

-Students will be required to submit a CARES application in which they can request one of the following options:
+Students will be required to submit a Certification for a CARES Base Emergency Grant in which they can request one of the following options:

 - Base Grant